10 Largest Castles in the World

 6. Spis Castle (49,485 sqm)

-Spis Castle in eastern Slovakia is one of the largest Medieval castles in central Europe.
-The main body of the castle was fortified by stone walls in the first half of the 13th century and the lower courtyard in the middle of the 15th century.
+Spis Castle, located in eastern Slovakia, is among the largest medieval castles in Central Europe.
+The main section was fortified with stone walls in the early 13th century, and the lower courtyard was added in the mid-15th century.

 5. Hohensalzburg Castle (54,523 sqm)